 About the Women

 Ligia began to think about the parallel between the destruction of the wall and the walls that women have to tear down every day.

 She was born in 1966, and, at the young age of 23, worked as an electrical engineer on a factory floor.
 She remembers how much machismo she had to face in that male-dominated environment, and that the only way she got through it was thanks to the self-esteem she built up from the abundance of love her family gave her.

 Berlin and its layers of history, art and culture are extremely interesting for Ligia, who believes that it is possible to translate the female universe in the same terms: each woman is full of overlapping layers that tell stories.
 All fight for a space, while making the world more beautiful and interesting.

 Today, she wants to commemorate how women can be powerful together and turn the world into a better, more beautiful, and just place to live.

 Ligia wants to show that it is possible to transform horror into beauty, and that it is possible to be both tough and delicate at the same time in the way that only women can.

-Her drawings show women of all kinds, but they are always strong, beautiful, powerful, and ready to face the world with humor and resolve.
+Her drawings show women of all kinds, ages and ethnicities, but they are always strong, beautiful, powerful, and ready to face the world with humor and resolve.